craftingcity/The-Known-World/Game Notes/NPCs/Mild Power/Tendered/Jorrin Bearscarred.md

 ## Grand Pooh-bah of [[Wychway]]
 ### he/him

-> A tall and powerful goliath
+> A tall and powerful goliath man

 A description of their function in the world.
+He wears layers of furs, hides, and metal chainmail.
+His visible skin, of which there is much, is covered in thick black lines of tattoo and many deep healing scars.

 ## Roleplaying
 ### Quote